 It’s easy to get the feeling that in today’s world everyone weighs up what’s in it for them before agreeing to something.
 But I’m not sure that’s the case.
 In fact, I know very well that it’s not the case.

-By Coun Jane Scullion, Leader Calderdale Council
+By Cllr Jane Scullion, Leader Calderdale Council

 Our NHS blood transfusion service is just one example.
 It works well simply because there are many people who are prepared to give their own blood voluntarily so that others can benefit from it when needed.
 Going along to a blood donor session isn’t precisely effortless, although the nurses do their best to make the process painless, and you do get a cup of tea and a biscuit afterwards.
 But even so, there’s no direct pay-back.
 It’s not a money transaction, and it’s all the better for that.

-And think of the many good things in our community that take place as a result of voluntary activity.
-In fact volunteering is at the very heart of our community life.
 Given that it’s cold outside at the moment let me give a particular plug to all those people prepared to turn out at weekends to help our young people enjoy sports.
 Whether it’s a case of putting on coaching for boys and girls in football or rugby, or enabling the Junior Parkrun to take place each Sunday for children in the People’s Park, these activities enrich our community thanks to people prepared to do things for nothing – because it’s in the wider interests of society.